The Production Process and Timeline

 APA Style opening query

 All PDF proofs will come with this query, even if there are no further questions: This article has been edited for grammar, APA style, and usage.
-Please use annotations to make corrections on this PDF.
 Please limit your corrections to substantive changes that affect meaning.
 If no change is required in response to a question, please respond “OK as set.”
 This query is simply asking that you review the provided proof, keeping in mind that changes at this point in production should be kept minimal and substantive.

 Request for an acknowledgment section

 If you have not provided an acknowledgment section in your manuscript (see Writing and Formatting Your Manuscript page for information on the acknowledgments section): Authors typically use an acknowledgment section to specify grant or funding information.
 If applicable, please add this information here.
-If you decide an acknowledgment section is appropriate, provide it with your annotations.
-If not, simply reply “Okay as set.”
+If you decide an acknowledgment section is appropriate, provide it with your response.
+If not, simply reply “OK as set.”

 Unused or missing references query